Melissa Schorr

 GOY CRAZY (Hyperion, 2006), and a contributor to the anthology DEAR BULLY (Harper Teen 2011).

-Currently a contributing editor at the Boston Globe Sunday Magazine, where she edits the popular “Dinner with Cupid” column, Schorr has served as a features reporter for the Oakland Tribune, a features writer and columnist for The Las Vegas Sun, a stringer for People Magazineand a health writer for ABCNews.com.
+Schorr is a contributing editor at the Boston Globe Sunday Magazine, where she edits the popular “Dinner with Cupid” column.
+She has previously served as a features reporter for the Oakland Tribune, a features writer and columnist for The Las Vegas Sun, a stringer for People Magazine, and a health writer for ABCNews.com.

 A native New Yorker and a graduate of the Bronx High School of Science, in 2000, she was awarded a Knight Science Journalism Fellow at M.I.T. in Cambridge.